Microsoft/azure-docs.pt-pt/articles/network-watcher/network-watcher-connectivity-cli.md

 ## <a name="check-website-latency"></a>Verifique a latência do site

-O exemplo seguinte verifica a conectividade com um website.
+O exemplo a seguir verifica a conectividade de um website.

 ### <a name="example"></a>Exemplo